 "Truth" comes in many forms.
 Jerry Seinfeld tells truths.
 Brian Reagan tells truths.
 Norm Macdonald especially tells truths (Norm illustrates the problems with "serious" comedians here).
 Seinfeld and Reagan might focus more on micro truths* rather than macro ones, but their acts far better illuminate homo sapien absurdity than almost any of the comics who aspire to be "social critics."
 Yet they don't come up in conversations about comics who "tell the truth."

 You wouldn't settle for a songwriter who just punched his guitar and said, "Lotta people be homeless."
 Would anyone care about Bob Dylan's social commentary if his songs didn't have melodies, if his words didn't at least aspire towards lyricism?
 There were thousands of other folk singers.
-Most of them thought it was enough to say "Big Steel Steals," which might explain why no one cared about them then, let alone now.
+Most of them thought it was enough to say "Big Steel Steals," which might explain why no one cared about them then, nevermind now.

 Simply bringing up an issue isn't automatically satire.
 Stating facts is for news anchors, not comedians.
 The point of comedy is to make something funny.
 If highlighting Darfur is your thing, fine, but going onstage and saying, "Darfur is a mess, am I right?" isn't truthful comedy.
 It is a verbal awareness ribbon.
 The fact that you're saying it in a comedy club doesn't make it comedy.
-Wiping off a table in a comedy club doesn't become slapstick gold simply because it happens under a comedy roof.
+Wiping off a table in a comedy club doesn't become slapstick humor simply because it happens under a comedy roof.

 A comedian has to make crowds see "issues" in a new way.
 You need analogies, you need to put us in someone else's shoes.
 Otherwise, you're a less funny Sunday School teacher.
 Most "political" comics hammer priests and pastors (but never imams, I'm sure it's just an